- Under the Public Contracts Act, public administration must put out to tender its contracts that exceed a threshold value.

 The Public Contracts Act relates to procurement undertaken outside a public entity’s own organisation.
 Public entities are, the example, the central government, municipalities and their institutions.
 The Public Contracts Act may also apply to a company if it receives public aid for its procurement worth in excess of half the total value of the contract.
 Procurement may entail buying, renting or contracting.

-The threshold value is not the same for all sectors: for example, the threshold applied to construction contracts is different from what is used in social welfare and health care services.
-In EU contracts, the threshold value also depends on who purchases the products or services.
+The threshold value depends on the subject of the contract, in other words the procurement type.
+For example, the threshold value applied to construction contracts is different from the threshold value used in health and social services.
+In EU contracts, the applicable threshold value also depends on who purchases the products or services.

-In special sectors, the relevant parts of the Public Contracts Act apply.
+In special sectors, the Act on Public Procurement in Special Sectors applies.
 Special sectors are water and energy supply, transport and postal services.

 Public contracts are announced openly, and the competitive bidding process is undertaken electronically.
-Follow competitive tendering on the HILMA website.
-There all contracts exceeding the national and EU thresholds in terms of value are announced.
+All contracts exceeding the national and EU thresholds in terms of value are announced on the HILMA website.
 Carry out market prospection too, in areas of interest to you.